ENVIRONMENTAL AND HUMAN RIGHTS RISK ASSESSMENT

 RIGHT TO FOOD

-The following questions may be relevant to determining whether you or your community's right to food has been adversely affected by the investment project:
+The following questions may be relevant to determining whether you or your community has suffered a violation of your right to food as a result of the project:

 - Has your ability to subsist on your own land been affected since the beginning of the investment project?